 There are a few different kinds of credit cards available for building your credit from scratch.
-The first is a secured credit card.
+The first is secured credit cards.
 In order to use a secured card, you’ll make a cash deposit to the creditor, which will be the same amount as your credit limit.

-However, your monthly balance isn’t paid off by the deposit; instead, it’s your responsibility to make the payments so your credit can build.
+However, your monthly balance isn’t paid off by the deposit; instead, it’s your responsibility to make the payments to improve your credit.
 If you don’t pay off the balance in full, you’ll accrue interest, and if you fail to pay altogether, your deposit is used as collateral.

 Next is a student credit card, which is geared towards younger adults who are still in school.
-You’ll probably have a relatively low credit limit and higher interest rates, but you could qualify for rewards or a promotional offer.
+You’ll probably have a relatively low credit limit and a high interest rate, but you could qualify for rewards or a promotional offer.
 If you don’t want a co-signer, you’ll likely need some sort of income (even part-time) to get approved.